toffs-dev/toffs-dev.github.io/_posts/userguide/userguide_ssl_management/2023-07-24-2-ssl_certificate_information.md

 - The certificate file will typically have a **".crt"** and **".key"** file extension.
 - You can use this certificate for various purposes, such as installing it on your web server or using it in other services.

-**Note:** *Only SSL certificates for domains that have been updated after this feature's publication will be displayed.
-SSL certificates generated or updated before this feature's release will not be shown.*
+**Note:** *Only SSL certificates for domains that have been updated after this feature's publication will be displayed and allow to download with all details (base on Update at column).
+SSL certificates generated or updated before this feature's release will not be shown in details.*

 Please contact **Toffs Security Operation Center** for assistance if you encounter any issues.